loglob/mcaas/README.md

 ### exec.sh
 Sends its arguments to the server as a command

+### echo.sh
+Echoes all its arguments as a chat message.
+If no arguments are given, echoes STDIN line for line

 ### restore.sh
 Restores the world/ directory from the latest backup created with backup.sh